gabeoh/CarND-P10-ModelPredictiveControl/writeup_report.md

 - Changes in steering angle
 - Changes in acceleration value

-Each of these factors over each time step is squared and added to the overall cost.
+Each of these factors at each time step is squared and added to the overall cost.
 The cost contribution of each of these factors is normalized to make meaningful contributions.